szeccsadev/telenor-online.js/README.md

 ## What is Telenor Online?

 Telenor Online was the name for Telenor Hungary's online features from 2010 to late 2013.
-If you had an account you was able to:
+If you had an account you were able to:

 - Buy products, subscriptions and services
 - Activate "Express Package" (Prepaid SIM card)